rsyslog/rsyslog/source/configuration/modules/impstats.rst

    will probably be lost.
 Logging to file an be a useful alternative if for some reasons (e.g. full queues) the regular syslog stream method shall not be used solely.
-Note that turning on file logging does NOT turn of syslog logging.
+Note that turning on file logging does NOT turn off syslog logging.
 If that is desired log.syslog="off" must be explicitely set.

 .. function:: Ruleset [ruleset]